frederic-perez/AmE-dictionary/data/dictionary.md

 __brain drain__
 __brain fog__ _n_ :three: A usually temporary state of diminished mental capacity marked by inability to concentrate or to think or reason clearly.
 __brainchild__ _n_ :five::hammer:
-__brainiac__ _n_ :three: A very intelligent person.
+__brainiac__ _n_ :four: /BRAY-nee-ak/ A very intelligent person.
 As Superman fans know, Brainiac was the superintelligent villain in the _Action Comics_ series and its spin-offs.
 His name is a portmanteau of _brain_ and _maniac_.
 __brainpan__
 __brainpower__ _n_
 __brainwash<sup>1</sup>__ _vt_